How to Take Screenshots with Puppeteer

 Contents

 Puppeteer is a popular Node library that is very useful for developers to run automated website tests.
-In this tutorial, we will be showing you examples of how to use Puppeteer to take screenshots of web pages.
+In this tutorial, we will be showing you examples of how to use Puppeteer save screenshots of web pages as JPG images.
 We can use Puppeteer to capture simple screenshots, full-page screenshots, multiple screenshots, and screenshots of a particular HTML element.

 Pre-requisites